 Visit the Brooks Hotel official website for their best rate and special offers.

-1 Great Place to Eat: Murphy’s Ice Cream
+1 Great Place to Eat in Dublin: Murphy’s Ice Cream

 I’m sure I should mention some terrific pub or fabulous restaurant.
 Dublin has many to choose from.
 But the one place I always share with visitors is Murphy’s Ice Cream on Wicklow Street.